gogeorge/Yveete/README.md

-# Yveete
+# Introduction

-Introduction
+Yveete is an <b>IPA</b> (Intelligent Personal Assistant) which is mostly concentrated on user productivity but not as much on maintaing a conversation with the user.

-This is an <b>IPA</b> (Intelligent Personal Assistant) which is mostly concentrated on productivity and not as much on maintaing a conversation with the user
+You can visit the official website here: http://yveete.kissr.com